Readri205/MS2_Project/README.md

 #### V2.3 Moved country map to new country js file
 #### V2.4 Set up individual js files for africa and country maps
 #### V2.5 Add js for country code output to outputs html
+#### V2.6 Added js query for World Bank API for capital city and lat long